Skip to content

 Villa Ephrussi de Rothschild is a Belle Époque villa on the Saint-Jean-Cap-Ferrat peninsula, built by Baroness Béatrice Ephrussi de Rothschild as a showcase for her art collection and horticultural ambitions.
 The pink villa houses gilded salons and original furnishings, but the editorial draw for weddings is the nine themed gardens (French, Spanish, Florentine, Japanese, Stone, Exotic, Provençal, Rose, and Ornamental basins), each offering a distinct setting for ceremonies, cocktails, or portraits.
 Few venues on the Riviera can match the variety of outdoor spaces within a single property.

 The venue hosts up to 350 guests across the gardens.
 There is no on-site accommodation, so guests stay in nearby Cap-Ferrat or Beaulieu-sur-Mer hotels.
 Nice Côte d'Azur Airport is 30 minutes away.
-Starting at €111,000, this is the highest entry price in the collection, reflecting the peninsula location, historic significance, and the operational challenge of working around the property's daytime museum hours.
+Starting at €111,000, the price reflects the peninsula location, the historic significance, and the challenge of working around the property's daytime museum hours.

 Why We Love It